ConcurDataScience/ConcurMLWorkshop/README.md

 ### Create an AWS account

+Create an AWS account for personal use.
+It will ask for your payment information.
+As previously stated, the bill occurred during this workshop can be reimbursed through your own cost center.
+Generally speaking, the cost shouldn't exceed $50.

+After creating, you can go to Billing Dashboard to see your current running instances.
+!(/Users/i867379/Desktop//Users/i867379/Desktop/Screen Shot 2022-03-28 at 1.06.53 PM.png)

 ### Set up your AWS environment
 We will also cover this in Session 2 of Day 1.
 If you can't make it to the session, please complete this before starting D2 or Session 3.

 #### Set up IAM role

 #### Create a S3 bucket for raw data